uwuclara/MLConsoleViewer-Quest/README.md

 # MLConsoleViewer
 Currently works on LemonLoader v0.5.7+.
-Quest only for now.
+This is Quest only.
+For PC [here](https://github.com/uwuclara/MLConsoleViewer-PC).

 A standalone mod that adds a tab to your quick menu that has a simple copy of your console!